Saving Money With A No Spend Challenge

 • I can only buy items that are necessities and replacements for items I use in my daily or weekly routines

-• Gas for the car and paying for utilities and mortgage area allowed
+• Gas for the car and paying for utilities and my mortgage are allowed and are considered necessities

 Outside of that I’ve pretty much I’ve been able to stick to every rule.
 Because of the items that popped up above I haven’t saved any money, but I have been able to cut back on spending in several line items of my budget.
 The biggest areas that I’ve been able to cut back on are groceries, home decor, eating out, and clothing.
 These cutbacks have helped to offset the costs of car repair and hairdryer replacement.
 Once my no spend challenge is over at the end of March, I can’t wait to see how much I’ll have saved.